-Your details will be stored electronically on a secure server and only authorised individuals at the University Hospitals Sussex NHS Foundation Trust will have access to it.
+Your details will be stored electronically on a secure server and only authorised individuals at the Stockport NHS Foundation Trust will have access to it.
 We will not, under any circumstances, share your contact details with any third party institutions without your permission.
 Being contacted does not oblige you to agree to take part in future research and you can ask us to have your contact details removed from our database at any time.

 Who is sponsoring, organising and funding the research?
-Does University Hospital Southampton NHS Foundation Trust (The Sponsor) have a financial interest in the results of this trial?
+Does University Hospital of this trial?

+Southampton NHS Foundation Trust (The Sponsor) have a financial interest in the results

-The trial is organised and sponsored by the University Hospital Southampton NHS Foundation Trust.
-The trial is funded through financial support to the University Hospital Southampton NHS Foundation Trust from the National Institute for Health Research (NIHR), which is a UK government funded research agency.
+The trial is organised and sponsored by the University Hospital Southampton NHS which is a UK government funded research agency.
 Neither your GP nor the researchers are paid for recruiting you into this trial.
 Southampton NHS Foundation Trust has no financial interest in the results of this trial.